 Unlike most online higher ed institutions, Flatiron School’s mission is to make higher education accessible and affordable for all.
 This they do by offering adaptable financing solutions, including income-share agreements to remove the financial barrier of studying – allowing students to learn a high-demand skill without burning a hole in their pockets.

-The cost of the bootcamp is $17,900, which is affordable for learning backend, frontend, and full-stack development.
-Other similar bootcamps cost way more as per our research.
+The bootcamp costs $17,900, which is affordable for learning backend, frontend, and full-stack development.
+Other similar bootcamps cost way more, as per our research.

-Even though the job placement strategies are not listed on the website, you can schedule a call with the admission counselor and inquire about it.
+Even though the website doesn’t list the job placement strategies, you can schedule a call with the admission counselor and inquire about it.
 Overall, we highly recommend checking out this bootcamp.

 2. Fullstack Academy Coding Bootcamp

-Fullstack Academy’s coding bootcamp offers in-person and online study choices and can be completed within 13 to 26 weeks.
+Fullstack Academy’s coding bootcamp offers in-person and online study choices, and one can complete it within 13 to 26 weeks.

-You will be taught by enthusiastic programmers with experience in the computer sector in this bootcamp.
+In this bootcamp, enthusiastic programmers with experience in the computer sector will teach you.
 They have programmed everything, from substantial open-source libraries to quantum computer simulations.

 As for job prospects, well-known companies, including the IRS, Accenture, and CIS, employ alums of the coding bootcamp.
 We highly recommend you check it out for yourself.